DNS Lookup: Check A, AAAA, MX, TXT, CNAME & NS Records

 • A and AAAA records map a hostname to IPv4 or IPv6 addresses.

-• CNAME records point a name to another hostname.
+• CNAME records point one hostname to another hostname.

 Frequently Asked Questions